 Home » CRA Audit Triggers and How to Avoid Them

 While an audit may appear to be an arbitrary and unfair punishment from the universe, there are actual justifications for why one company or person is chosen over another.
-The Canada Revenue Agency (CRA) employs a sophisticated evaluation system that operates in the background rather than drawing names at random.
+According to their official line, the Canada Revenue Agency (CRA) employs a sophisticated evaluation system that operates in the background rather than drawing names at random.

 The CRA can identify returns that appear to be erroneous, incomplete, exaggerated, or otherwise suspicious using tools and programmes that were specifically designed for this purpose.
 The CRA pays attention to these anomalies because they pose a “high risk.”

-Avoiding the following triggers can increase your chances of avoiding the aggravation, inconvenience, and intrusion of a CRA audit.
+While there is no way to guarantee you will never be audited, avoiding the following behaviors and ‘tax audit triggers’ can increase your chances of avoiding the aggravation, inconvenience, and intrusion of a CRA audit.

 Not declaring your T-slip revenue is never a good idea.
 This is due to the fact that every employer you have will give you a T4 and send a copy to the CRA.
 The CRA will find out if you don’t declare all of your T4 income.